amitmsft/hoomandad/documents/useful_links.md

-Here is a resposiroty of links that you might find useful when you need to read up on caring for infant.
-These are all the useful links that we referenced while managing (aka caring) for the little human.
+This is a respository of links that you might find useful when you need to read up on caring for infant.
+This is primarily geared towards infant management for 0-3 months of age.
+We found these links useful and referenced them multiple times while managing (aka caring) for our adorable little human.

 # Baby Feeding and Growth
 ### Formula feeding